jbiancot/ubuntu_lamp/README.md

 # What files have been modified ?

-I have changed a few files with my custom setup but they were tiny modifications, please refer to the Dockerfile to the the logic.
+I have changed a few files with some custom setup but they were tiny modifications, please refer to the Dockerfile to review the the logic I followed.

 At the moment, only apache2.conf and 000-default.conf were modified more substantially with a couple of extra lines but I kept the unaltered version of those files on the same directory, just look for the file name and suffix *...backup.conf*